JvanKatwijk/dab-server/README.md

 We use bluetooth as communication medium between client and server, the server announces its service with a fancy UUID.

-Two clients - remote controls - are being worked on

-a. a simple Java client is being exercised on my laptop, it has some problems in identifying the server;

-b. a simple android client, being exercised on my tablet.
+A simple android client is being exercised on my tablet.
 The client is still pretty simple, and android is subject to further study, but it is working pretty well.

 ---------------------------------------------------------------------